awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 **AWS IoT Greengrass Core SDK**  <a name="lambda-sdks-core"></a>
 Current version: 1\.3\.0
-Enables local Lambda functions The AWS IoT Greengrass Core SDK enables Lambda functions to interact with the core device, publish messages to AWS IoT, interact with the local shadow service, invoke other deployed Lambda functions, and access secret resources\.
+The AWS IoT Greengrass Core SDK enables Lambda functions to interact with the core device, publish messages to AWS IoT, interact with the local shadow service, invoke other deployed Lambda functions, and access secret resources\.
 The following table lists supported languages or platforms and the versions of AWS IoT Greengrass core software that it can run on\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-functions.html)